CalmWookie/R4DCB08-Python/README.md

 # R4DCB08 Temperature Collector Python Interface

-A Python library and command-line interface for communicating with R4DCB08 8-channel temperature collectors using Modbus RTU protocol.
+A Python library and command-line interface for communicating with R4DCB08 8-channel temperature collectors using Modbus RTU (serial) and TCP protocols.

 ## Features